ggmpteam/ggmp/docs/components.md

 * Size: 4 bytes
 * Acceptable Values: 0x00000000 - 0xFFFFFFFFF
-* Optional

-The Message ID is an optional Component that can assist with certain features in advanced GGMP implementations.
-For example, any game requiring the use of ACKs must implement Message IDs.
+The Message ID is a Component that can assist with certain features in advanced GGMP implementations.
+For example, **Ack** and **Data** messages use Message IDs to refer to previous messages.
 Additionally, Message IDs can be used to estimate packet loss, ensure correct ordering of packets, etc.

 Message IDs should be unique per client per message.
 That is to say: no one Client should send multiple Messages with the same ID.
 However, Messages from *different* clients can share IDs, and in fact this is expected.

 Each client should begin counting their Messages at 0x00000000 and increment them by 0x01 with every message sent.

-If a game does not choose to implement Message IDs, the byte ranges designated for Message IDs should be cleared to 0x00000000.

 ## AR: Actor
 * Size: 4 bytes